mmHare/TPanel2XML/README.md

 ## Working principle

 TComponentXmlBuilder class accepts TPanel that will be treated as root element and owned components will become child nodes.
-Second required parameter is *<Component.Tag Integer, ELEMENT_NAME string>* Dictionary which will link node names to components.
-Tag property value of a component will be looked up in dictionary keys and corresponding value will be node name; node text is taken from component respective value.
+The builder will loop through all contained controls saving those bound to XML elements.
+Node text is taken from component respective value (see the table below).
+There are two ways for binding components to node names (each is defined by different class constructor):

+A) Binding XML element with component __Name__ property.
+Uses Create constructor expecting only root panel.
+Components shall be added by *AddComponentBind* and provided with node name.
+Loop will look for component names in the structure.

 1. Create root panel, put components or group them with other panels.
+2. Create TComponentXmlBuilder object and pass root panel component.
+3. Add components with *AddComponentBind* (also panels, including the root one).
+4. (Optional) Set Tab order for components.
+5. Change additional options if needed.
+6. Save/load XML file.

+B) Binding XML element component __Tag__ property.
+Constructor *CreateWithTags* requires *<Component.Tag Integer, ELEMENT_NAME string>* Dictionary that will be used for mapping, link node names to components.
+Tag property value of a component will be looked up in dictionary keys and corresponding value will be node name.

+1. Create root panel, put components or group them with other panels.
 2. Define node name dictionary.
 3. Assign components (also panels, including the root one).
 4. (Optional) Set Tab order for components.
-5. Create TComponentXmlBuilder object, pass root panel component and node name dictionary.
+5. Create TComponentXmlBuilder object, pass root panel component and mapping dictionary.
 Change additional options if needed.
 6. Save/load XML file.

 ## Supported components